dwavesystems/dwave-ocean-sdk/docs/examples/map_coloring.rst

 and creates an :term:`objective function` by summing all penalty models.

-.. note:: This problem can be expressed more simply using variables with multiple values; for example, provinces could have values :code:`{yellow, green, blue, red}` instead of four binary variables for the four colors.
+.. note:: This problem can be expressed more simply using variables with multiple values; for example, provinces could be represented by discrete variables with values :code:`{yellow, green, blue, red}` instead of four binary variables (one for each color).
 For such problems a :term:`discrete quadratic model` (DQM) is a better choice.

    In general, problems with constraints are more simply solved using a :ref:`constrained quadratic model <cqm_sdk>` (CQM) and appropriate hybrid CQM